Come Near At Your Peril - Dual-Sporting "The Rock"

 Newfoundland is no place for the weak or faint of heart.
 Simply getting there is a challenge.
 As it is an island, practically everything must arrive by sea.
 Four ferries serve Port Aux Basques on the southwest, with a seasonal ferry to Argentia on the southeast.
 Another ferry connects St. Barbe near the northwestern tip to Labrador.
 Our trip was nearly scuttled because one of the ferries struck a rock in the Port Aux Basques harbor in early August, sending it to dry-dock in Halifax and throwing the schedule into chaos.
 Freight has priority on the service.
 Tourists are a secondary concern.

 If one wishes to avoid the ferries, one can fly into various places, but this is not practical for motorcyclists, nor is it particularly cheap.
 A quick search reveals that a trip from Montreal to the capital, St. Johns, will set one back about $550.
+There's no rental service on Newfoundland, anyway, so if you want to ride, you have to come ready.
+The nearest motorcycle rental is outside Halifax, NS, and costs at minimum $150 per day.

 I began planning a trip to The Rock nearly a year ago.
 Although I habitually travel solo, it seemed the better part of wisdom to put a group together for safety and mutual support.
 It was a good decision.